What are Avalon’s onboard guidelines and services?

 Electricity: Onboard electricity is 220v.
 Wall sockets take a European 2-prong plug.
 To use any small personal appliance such as an electric razor, curling iron, or electric plug-in type alarm clock, you will need an adapter to plug in to the wall sockets for dual voltage appliances and a converter as well as an adapter for appliances that are not dual voltage.
 Converters must be EU certified.
 Cheap, non-certified converters may damage your appliance and are a fire hazard on the ship.
-Bathroom sockets are solely for razors (and/or battery chargers for digital cameras, mobile phones); the use of hairdryers, curling irons, etc., is only permitted in the stateroom bedroom.
-For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the “Know Before You Go” section.
+Staterooms are also equipped with USB outlets which are useful for charging phones, tablets, cameras, etc. For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the “Know Before You Go” section.

 Telephone Service: Each stateroom includes a direct dial telephone which may be used to call between staterooms.
 Ship-to-shore calls are also available in Europe.
 Any charges are placed on your shipboard account.

-Television: Each stateroom has color satellite TV and will receive some English programming.
-There is a shipboard information channel and a channel with entertainment videos or movies.
+Europe: Each stateroom has colour satellite TV and will receive some English programming.
+There is a shipboard information channel and a channel with a wide selection of movies and music.